 Exercise Science embraces the study of the physical, social, emotional, intellectual and spiritual dimensions of movement.
 The Exercise Science program at FGCU provides the opportunity for students to learn how the body responds to activity and exercise throughout the lifespan.

-The Exercise Science program at FGCU is intended to prepare graduates for entry level careers that deal with the enhancement of individual health and/or performance capabilities.
+The Bachelors of Science in Exercise Science program at FGCU is intended to prepare graduates for entry level careers that deal with the enhancement of individual health and/or performance capabilities.
 The graduate of the Exercise Science program will receive a Bachelor of Science degree in Exercise Science and be provided an appropriate background, if desired, to pursue graduate studies in exercise science or other health-related disciplines.
-Graduates are also eligible to sit for national certification exams through the National Strength and Conditioning Association (NSCA) and the American College of Sports Medicine (ACSM).
+Graduates will sit for a national certification exams through the National Strength and Conditioning Association (NSCA) and/or the American College of Sports Medicine (ACSM).

 Exercise Science Resources